Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 27 Januari 2026 22.39.10 UTC
+- WIB: Selasa, 27 Januari 2026 23.41.59 UTC
-- WITA: Selasa, 27 Januari 2026 23.39.10 UTC
+- WITA: Rabu, 28 Januari 2026 00.41.59 UTC
-- WIT: Rabu, 28 Januari 2026 00.39.10 UTC
+- WIT: Rabu, 28 Januari 2026 01.41.59 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational